ThomasPiergiovanni/oc_p5/README.md

 Documentation is also available on the [python official website](https://www.python.org/).

-### 3.4.
-MySQL server install.
-Make sure to have MySQL server installed.
-If not you can download it from the [MySQL official website](https://www.mysql.com/).

 ### 3.5.
-MySQL server start.
-Make sure to have MySQL server running.
-Window users can check ths using the following statement in their bash:
-> NET START mysql80.
+MySQL Connector and Requests install.
+Install **MySQL connector** and **Requests** on you virtual environement using the requirements.txt file.

+    pip install -r requirements.txt

-Please refer to the [MySQL official website](https://www.mysql.com/) for more information.
+Please refer to the [MySQL Connectors and API official website](https://dev.mysql.com/doc/index-connectors.html) for more information.

+Please refer to the [Requests certified documentation](https://requests.readthedocs.io/en/master/) for more information.

 ### 3.6.
 Application mandatory settings.
 1. Rename **configuration/env.py.example** file into **configuration/env.py**.